1. What is the Troubles Permanent Disablement Payment (TPDP) Scheme?

 22. How will payments be paid?

-If the Victims’ Payments Board determine that you are entitled to a payment under the TPDP scheme, payments will be made monthly or as a lump sum in certain circumstances (see below).
-A request can be made to the Board for alternative arrangements to be put in place.
+If the Victims’ Payments Board determine that you are entitled to a payment under the TPDP scheme, payments will be made monthly or as a lump sum in certain circumstances (see FAQ 23 below).

 23. In what circumstances can a lump sum payment be made instead of monthly payments?